Initial Rack Setup

 • Validate component end-to-end connectivity

-• Update rack software to the latest versions located in the technician laptop
+• Update rack software to the latest versions, if necessary

 • Upload an SSL certificate